-Look for a school that you feel sure will provide you with a solid dance education and training and in which you feel comfortable but challenged.
+In the meantime, look for a school that will provide you with solid dance education and training and in which you feel comfortable but challenged.
 Should you decide that your goals have changed and warrant leaving your school, know that transferring is an option.
-I myself was a transfer student, and succeeded in graduating “on time” regardless.
+I myself was a transfer student and succeeded in graduating “on time” regardless.

 Making Choices About A College Dance Program

 The audition process tells you a lot about what a particular school is looking for in prospective students and what you can expect from the program.

 Dance departments that require an audition for program acceptance are usually looking for skillful dancers who will benefit from polishing and perfecting their technique for a professional career in performance or choreography

 Those that require only a placement audition, which helps faculty decide in which technique levels you will begin your study provided you meet requirements for general acceptance to the university, or no audition at all expect to have varying levels of ability and experience within their classes.
 These programs are usually for those hoping to apply their dance education to careers outside of performance, which may or may not be dance-related.

 Either way, an college dance audition will typically include an opportunity for you to introduce yourself or interview with faculty and participation in one or more dance classes (usually both modern dance and ballet).
 Sometimes aspiring dance majors may send an audition video, however, visiting in person is beneficial for you if you can arrange it.
 Some schools will ask you to select a piece of choreography for an audition (either of your own making or set on you by another), but this is rarer.

 A school’s location, facilities, campus life, and how you feel about these are important to consider.